probonopd/delta-hpkg/README.md

 Maybe we need to play with some zsyncmake parameters, or (worst case) we must implement knowledge about the inner workings of the files to be checksummed in `zsyncmake2` and `zsync2`.

 Someone who understands the inner workings of `.hpkg` might need to have a deep look at http://zsync.moria.org.uk/paper/.
-Strangely, we did not have to go through those hoops for AppImage, which uses squashfs.
+Strangely, we did not have to go through those hoops for AppImage, which uses squashfs and where we see up to >90% usable data from seed files without having implemented any knowledge about the inner workings of the files to be checksummed.